UBitSandBox/HYBRID-REST-TOPIC/README.md

 The process of generating vector representations of documents is handled by a simple REST API built with the [**Django REST framework**](https://www.django-rest-framework.org/)
 Typical use-case of our solution : recommendation and suggestion based on a reference document or natural language queries.

+This REST API is to use with [this Index Manager](https://github.com/Shiaroku/HYBRID-REST-TOPIC-INDEX-MANAGER)

 # Requirements
 Python 3.x and the following modules should be installed :